Abdul Hamid Zainal Abidin: Politics

-He was elected by the Prime Minister of Malaysia Tun Abdullah Ahmad Badawi to contest in the Parit Buntar parliamentary constituency in the 2004 General Elections and defeated his incumbent Datuk Dr Hasan Mohamed Ali.
+He was elected by the prime minister of Malaysia Tun Abdullah Ahmad Badawi to contest the Parit Buntar parliamentary constituency in the 2004 General Elections and defeated his incumbent Datuk Dr Hasan Mohamed Ali.
 Abdul Hamid received 19,317 votes while Dr Hasan received 14,619 votes.
 Earlier, Dr Hasan defeated BN-UMNO candidate Abdul Rahman Suliman, a journalist with a majority of 2,094.

 Abdul Hamid's victory was also accompanied by a victory of BN-UMNO in Titi Serong state seat and retaining Batu Kurau constituency.

 But Abdul Hamid was not elected as a candidate in the 2008 general election.
 His place was recaptured by Senator Datuk Abdul Rahman Suliman against Dr Mujahid Yusof Rawa.
 It turned out that the BN-UMNO candidate lost to PAS candidate with a majority of 7,551 votes.
 In 2013, Datuk Dr Mujahid once again won by defeating Mua'amar Ghadafi Jamal Datuk Wira Jamaludin from BN-UMNO with the majority increasing to 8,476 votes.